ECB's Constancio backs stricter curbs on fund managers

 Monday's comments from Vitor Constancio mark the latest signal from regulators that the growing asset management sector will face far closer scrutiny in coming years, as risks shift from the banking sector to so-called shadow banking.

-Constancio said the amount of leverage taken on by private equity and hedge funds should be kept under control as it has the potential to destabilize the European financial system.
+Constancio said the amount of leverage taken on by private equity and hedge funds should be kept under control as it has the potential to destabilise the European financial system.

 "First, we need to develop a framework to better control the leverage of alternative investment funds in the European Union," Constancio said in speech at Chatham House in London.